-	- The flowers are used in worship by Hindus and its extract is used in making Holi color ‘Kesari‘ as well as a fabric dye.
+- The flowers are used in worship by Hindus, and their extract is used in making Holi color ‘Kesari‘ as well as a fabric dye.

 - People also use the paste of seeds and honey as antifungal and antibacterial for infections.

-- The stem bark finds great use in medicines of goiter, diarrhea, ulcer, and sore throat.
+- The stem bark finds great use in medicines for goiter, diarrhea, ulcer, and sore throat.

 - The leaves of the splash tree work great as organic mulch for plants.